6110-sp25/6110-sp25.github.io/_pages/project/phase_5.md

   - **5%:** Your summary of the previous phases up to this point, as well as Extras, Difficulties, and the Contribution Statement

 - **25%:** Compiler performance: the performance of your final Decaf compiler on the Derby benchmark suite.
-  - **Note:** Your grade for this part will be capped at 10/25 points if your compiler does not produce correct code for all of the Phase 3 and Phase 4 test cases (i.e. your compiler must not regress in correctness)
+  - **Note:** Your grade for this part will be capped at 10/25 points if your compiler does not produce correct code for all of the Phase 3-5 test cases (i.e. your compiler must not regress in correctness)

 ## Evaluation (Grading Option B)